 Digital currency on hand at the end of a reporting period, if any, is classified as digital assets, and is accounted for under IAS 38 Intangible Assets, as an intangible asset with an indefinite useful life initially measured at cost, deemed to be the fair value upon receipt as described above, and subsequently measured under the revaluation model.
 Under the revaluation model, increases in the digital currency's carrying amount is recognized in other comprehensive (loss) income and under accumulated other comprehensive income in equity.
 However, increases are recognized in profit or loss to the extent that it reverses a revaluation decrease of digital currency previously recognized in profit or loss.
-The fair value of digital currency on hand at the end of the reporting period is calculated as the quantity of digital currency on hand at the end of the reporting period as digital assets, which are classified as current assets as management has determined that the digital currency on hand at the end of the reporting period as digital assets, which are classified as current assets as management has determined that the digital currency on hand at the end of the reporting period as digital assets, which are classified as current assets with sufficient liquidity to allow conversion within the Company's normal operating cycle.
+The fair value of digital currency on hand at the end of the reporting period is calculated as the quantity of digital currency on hand at the end of the reporting period as digital assets, which are classified as current assets as management has determined that the digital currency on hand at the end of the reporting period as digital assets, which are classified as current assets as management has determined that the digital currency on hand at the end of the reporting period as digital assets, which are classified as current assets as management has determined that the digital currency on hand at the end of the reporting period as digital assets, which are classified as current assets as management has determined that the digital currency on hand at the end of the reporting period as digital assets.

-2. Revenues from hosting digital currency mining equipment and computing power:
+2. Revenues from high performance computing hosting:

-The Company has entered into hosting contracts where it operates mining equipment on behalf of third parties within its facilities.
-In the current year the Company also entered into a contract to provide computing power to third party.
-Revenues from hosting and the provision of computing power is measured and recognized as the Company meets its obligation of operating the hosted equipment over time and provision of power at a point in time.
-All hosting contracts were terminated as of March 31, 2022.
+The Company has entered into contracts to provide high performance computing power to third parties.
+Revenues from the provision of high performance computing power is measured and recognized as the Company meets its obligation of the provision of high performance computing power at a point in time.
+The Company receives proceeds net of commissions.
+Revenues are recorded at the gross amount and the commission expense is included in operating and maintenance costs.